ARMmbed/mbed-edge-orchestrator-sample/README.md

 To compile (linux supported only):

-1) Clone and compile https://github.com/ARMmbed/mbed-edge-confidential-w (for simplicity, use developer-flow enrollment)
+	- Clone and compile https://github.com/ARMmbed/mbed-edge-confidential-w (for simplicity, use developer-flow enrollment)

-2).Clone this repo
+	- Clone this repo

-3).Edit "build.sh" and adjust the EDGE_REPO variable to point to your compiled instance of "mbed-edge-confidential-w"
+	- Edit "build.sh" and adjust the EDGE_REPO variable to point to your compiled instance of "mbed-edge-confidential-w"

-4).Execute "./build.sh"
+	- Execute "./build.sh"

-5).In a separate window, launch the edge-core runtime
+	- In a separate window, launch the edge-core runtime

-6).Execute "./run.sh"
+	- Execute "./run.sh"

 You should be able to confirm that there is a single device in your mbed Cloud account (it should be called "NonMbedDevice-0")